lursight/runem/README.md

 Primarily `runem`, as a command line tool, is quick to type and tries to just get out of the way when running your developer-local tools.

-The name "runem" is derived from the fusion of "run" and "them," encapsulating the essence of doing the same things, but slightly faster.
+The name "runem" is a portmanteau of "run" and "them", encapsulating that runem "runs them", but slightly faster.

 ## 2. Contents
 - [Run 'em](#run-em)